Skip to the content.

 AI tools must be in harmony with the educational strategies and IT governance of the institutions they serve.
 They should support learning objectives without introducing undue complexity or facilitating unethical practices such as cheating or plagiarism.
 AI should be a tool that enhances educational outcomes, not one that complicates the learning process.

-Declaration: We recognize the dangers of using general-purpose AI tools that are not specifically designed for educational contexts.
+Declaration: We recognize the risk of using general-purpose AI tools that are not specifically designed for educational contexts.
 The complexity of such tools, together with the risk of their misuse, undermines the educational process and adds to the background noise that impedes proper cognitive processing.
 We advocate for the use of AI systems that are tailored to fit the specific needs and goals of educational institutions.

 Principle 4: Alignment with Didactic Practices